kricklin/GetCleanData/README.md

 Sept.
 21, 2015

 ##Background
-In December, 2012 four scientists of the University of Genova's Smartlab Research Laboratory conducted a series of experiments designed to measure human movement via smartphone technology.
-Utilizing the smartphone's built-in accelerometer and gyroscope, the scientists were able to measure six activities within a group of 30 volunteers.
+In December, 2012 scientists of the University of Genova's Smartlab Research Laboratory conducted a series of experiments designed to measure human movement via smartphone technology.
+Utilizing the smartphone's built-in accelerometer and gyroscope, the scientists were able to measure six activities for each of 30 volunteers.
 These experiments culminated in a data set the scientists labeled "Human Activity Recognition Using Smartphones (HARUS) Data Set Version 1.0".

-##Project Description
+##Code Description
-The purpose of this project is to subset the original HARUS data set, creating a new text file containing a much smaller data set of mean and standard deviation measurements of each activity.
+When executed, **run_analysis.r** proceeds to subset the original HARUS data set, creating a new, much smaller data set of mean and  standard deviation activity measurements for each subject.
 Each variable in the new data set will be labeled with descriptive activity names.
-Using this new data set as input, create a second, independent data set containing the average of each variable for each activity, for each subject.
-This data set will be tidy, and wide.
+Using this new data set as input, the script creates a second, independent data set containing the average of each variable for each activity, for each subject.
+The output of this script will be **analysis_output.txt**; a tidy, wide dataset.

 ##Data Processing